pablo33/quodlibet-filesorter/README.md

 this script relies on quodlibet eyed3 python library

-you can install them tipyng:
+you can install them typing:

-**    apt-get install quodlibet python3-eyed3
+    apt-get install quodlibet python3-eyed3
-**

 ### Aim:
 Keep a coherent tree of files only managing tags at quodlibet.